Optimizing Warfarin Dosing using Deep Reinforcement Learning: Results

-Table~\ref{tab: pttr_base_vs_baselines} shows the mean and standard deviation (in parentheses) of the PTTR of our base model along with baselines' statistics.
+Table~\ref{tab: pttr_base_vs_baselines} shows the mean and standard deviation (in parentheses) of the PTTR of our base model ($h=1$ ``with genotype'') along with baselines' statistics.
 Our trained model outperforms the baselines for all sensitivity levels.
-The difference in all sensitivity levels is statistically significant.
+The difference in all sensitivity levels is statistically significant (t-test with $95\%$ significance level).
 The gap is greater for sensitive and highly sensitive groups and for simpler baseline protocols.
-The trained model has a much lower variation in each sensitivity group as well.
-The best PTTR in the baseline group belongs to PGAA protocol for normal patients (mean PTTR of $78.9\%$ and standard error of $0.13$).
-The worst case in our base model has the mean PTTR of $89.2\%$ and all standard errors are much smaller than the baseline numbers.
-For the 90-day period of trials, our model's PTTR values indicate that normal and sensitive patients are on average 83 days in the therapeutic range.
-This number for highly sensitive patients is 80 days.
+The trained model has a lower variation in each sensitivity group as well.
+The best PTTR in the baseline group belongs to PGAA protocol for normal patients with mean PTTR of $78.5\%$ and standard error of $0.13$.
+These numbers for the base model are $92.4\%$ and $0.04$, respectively.
+For the 90-day period of trials, our model's PTTR values indicate that normal, sensitive and highly sensitive patients are on average 83, 80, and 81 days in the therapeutic range.

 Table~\ref{tab: doses_base_vs_baselines} presents the mean and standard deviation (in parentheses) of the average prescribed dose by our protocol and baseline protocols.
-In our protocol, the average dose for normal and sensitive patients are 3.9 times and 2.0 times the average dose for highly sensitive patients, which are the biggest differences in average doses due to sensitivity.
+In our protocol, the average dose for normal and sensitive patients are 3.8 times and 1.9 times the average dose for highly sensitive patients, which are the biggest differences in average doses due to sensitivity.
 The standard deviations are also higher than baselines.
 These values reflect the ability of the protocol to differentiate patients, as the trajectories of doses and INR values indicate as well.